-- Access the Analysis tab on the top or ArcPro
+- Access the Analysis tab on the top of ArcPro

 - Set a field name for the distance (i.e. “distance”)

-The resultant attribute table will have all the attributes of the nearest creek as well as the distance as the first of the new fields.
+The resultant attribute table will have all the attributes of the nearest creek, and the distance as the first of the new fields.

-Try another query using the table selection to see how may sample points are within 5 metres of a creek.
+Try another query using the table selection (right click on the distance field, then Sort Ascending) or Select by Attributes again to see how may sample points are within 5 meters of a creek.

 Line-on-polygon and polygon-on-line selection

 Sometimes we need to know which line feature overlays the polygons with specific attributes.
 For example, which creeks (water sources) pass through young to middle aged forest stands (polygons).
-Use the layer you created for spruce older than 70 years old and select the creeks that pass through these polgons.
+Use the layer you created when you queried the spruce trees and select the creeks that pass through these polygons.

 Using the Toolbox

 The Toolbox in ArcPro is much the same as the processing toolbox in QGIS.
-Hit red “Tools” button in the top menu of ArcPro and it will launch a geoprocessing window
+Hit the red “Tools” button in the top menu of the Analysis tab in ArcPro and it will launch a geoprocessing window.

-Search: “select by location” in the search field of the toolbox panel and choose this tool from the list of options (it should be the first tool).
+Search: “select by location” in the search field of the toolbox panel and choose this tool from the list of options (it should be the first tool – Select Layer by Location).

-Fill in the panel to find the polygons that have creeks running through forest layer:
+Fill in the panel to find the polygons that have creeks running through the forest output layer from earlier:

 Test your skills by combining a selection

-Now you know how to find creeks that intersect with your forest cover dataset, try a new selection with the following criteria:
+Now you know how to find creeks that intersect with your forest cover dataset, try a new selection using the Select Layer by Location tool with the following criteria:

-- Load the bird_nest layer from the L:GEOG204\lab4 folder
+- Load the bird_nest layer from the L:GEOG204\lab3 folder

 - Use the orginal fcover layers (not your species and age forest cover layer)